dev-bootcamp-2019/final-project-clementbalestrat/README.md

 # Marketplace dApp

 Final project for the Consensys Developer Bootcamp 2018.
 Smart contracts have been developed using Truffle v5.0.0 and Solidity compiler v0.5.0.
-Client is a react-app, created from react-truffle-box.
+Client is a react-app, created with react-truffle-box.

 ## What does the project do?